Public Sector Bargaining

 Government is ultimately accountable to taxpayers for the costs and service delivery outcomes that result from bargaining and non-union compensation.
 Provincial mandates in B.C. lay out the broad terms for collective bargaining, consistent across all sectors.

 The Public Sector Employers’ Council Secretariat (PSEC Secretariat), as a central agency, coordinates union and non-union compensation across the public sector.

 Through this centralized model, the PSEC Secretariat coordinates bargaining with unions through sectoral employers’ associations.
 It also protects the interests of taxpayers by ensuring public sector compensation costs are aligned with the fiscal plan through the budget objectives set by government.

 Public Sector Employees in B.C.

-Currently, there are over 422,000 people in British Columbia’s public sector working in the core public service, at Crown corporations and agencies, in health and community social services, K-12 education, post-secondary, and research universities.
+Currently, there are just over 520,000 people working across the provincial public sector, including the core Public Service, Crown corporations, health, community social services, K-12 public education, post-secondary institutions, and research universities.